appiniakhil/to_do_list_app/README.md

 The app will have a clean and minimalistic interface with a list of tasks displayed on the screen.
-The user can add new tasks, mark completed tasks as done and the task will be  and on long press the selected task will delete.
+The user can add new tasks, mark completed tasks as done and the task will be striked and on long press the selected task will delete.

 ![image](https://user-images.githubusercontent.com/91030529/231209151-aa0f2fe9-122f-4b79-899c-b0a248eba812.png).............................![image](https://user-images.githubusercontent.com/91030529/231210324-7874c261-b69c-4ba1-8f2d-7b3b3dadabd7.png)